Shockwaves and Time Delays in Einstein-Maxwell Effective Field Theory: Introduction

 Causality is one of the most fundamental principles in physics, and it provides a powerful tool for constraining effective field theories (EFTs).
 In the pioneering work of \emph{Adams et al.}~\cite{Adams:2006sv}, causality was implemented in two complementary ways.
 The first uses the analyticity of the $S$-matrix: when combined with unitarity, locality, and Lorentz invariance, analyticity yields positivity bounds that carve out the allowed region of EFT parameter space.
 The second approach examines how higher derivative operators modify the equations of motion on classical backgrounds and, in particular, how they affect the propagation speed of small perturbations.
 Requiring that such perturbations propagate no faster than light in vacuum enforces positivity constraints on the associated Wilson coefficients.

 When gravity is included, the first method becomes significantly more subtle: the graviton introduces an unavoidable $t$-channel pole that obscures straightforward positivity bounds~\cite{Tokuda:2020mlf,Alberte:2020bdz,Alberte:2020jsk,Bellazzini:2019xts,Caron-Huot:2022ugt}, and in curved spacetime the usual analyticity properties may fail~\cite{deRham:2020zyh,Hollowood:2007kt}.
 The second method, based on causal propagation on classical backgrounds, therefore offers valuable complementary insight.
 However, it raises a further question: what backgrounds provide the sharpest and most reliable causality tests?
 A particularly important development was the work of \emph{Camanho et al.}~\cite{Camanho:2014apa}, who studied the propagation of photons and gravitons in Einstein--Maxwell EFT on gravitational shockwave backgrounds -- geometries obtained as the ultra-relativistic boosts of the Schwarzschild solution~\cite{Aichelburg:1970dh,Dray:1984ha}\footnote{See Refs.~\cite{CarrilloGonzalez:2023cbf,CarrilloGonzalez:2022fwg,Chen:2021bvg} for causality bounds using homogeneous or spherically symmetric backgrounds.}.
 The key observable in this setting is the time delay experienced by the probe field as it traverses the shockwave.
 This delay contains both the familiar Shapiro time delay\footnote{When light propagates near a massive body (such as a star or planet), it suffers a time delay relative to propagation in flat space~\cite{Shapiro:1964uw}.
 There are three standard ways to compute this effect: the geodesic approach in GR, the scattering amplitude approach using the eikonal approximation, and the gravitational shockwaves method; see Ref.~\cite{Alexander:2025gdn} for a recent review.} and the additional contributions generated by higher derivative EFT operators.
 In the framework of Ref.~\cite{Camanho:2014apa}, causality is implemented by demanding that the total time delay remain positive.
-This criterion is commonly referred to in the literature as asymptotic causality\footnote{Another implementation of causality, called infrared causality, requires the EFT contribution to the time delay to be positive~\cite{Chen:2021bvg}.}.
+This criterion is in the literature commonly referred to as \textit{asymptotic causality}.
+However, in presence of gravity, the physical meaning of this causality criterion are still debated in particular in 4D spacetimes.
+Indeed, for the effective operators studied in Ref.~\cite{Camanho:2014apa} (e.g. the Gauss--Bonnet term and the leading photon non-minimal coupling to gravity), it was stressed that causality is always preserved as long as the EFT expansion remains under control.
+In other words, causality breakdown informs about the EFT cutoff scale beyond which UV theories must be included.
+Another implementation of causality, known as \textit{infrared causality}, requires that the EFT contribution to the time delay, if resolvable within the quantum uncertainty, be positive~\cite{Chen:2021bvg}.
+Using this criterion, it has been observed in Refs.~\cite{deRham:2020zyh,Chen:2023rar}, that for the operators considered in Ref.~\cite{Camanho:2014apa}, causality does not yield any non-trivial bound within the regime of validity of the EFT expansion.